Michael Burry

-Michael James Burry (/ˈbɜri/; born June 19, 1971) is an American investor, hedge fund manager, and physician.
-He founded the hedge fund Scion Capital, which he ran from 2000 until 2008 before closing it to focus on his personal investments.
-He is best known for being amongst the first investors to predict and profit from the subprime mortgage crisis that occurred between 2007 and 2010.
+Michael James Burry (/ˈbɜri/; born June 19, 1971) is an American investor and hedge fund manager.
+He founded the hedge fund Scion Capital, which later went by the name Scion Asset Management.
+In 2025, Burry announced he was shutting down Scion Asset Management.

+He is best known for being among the first investors to predict and profit from the subprime mortgage crisis.

 Early life and education

-Burry was born and grew up in San Jose, California.
-He has Rusyn ancestry.
+Burry was born and raised in San Jose, California.
 At the age of two he lost his left eye to retinoblastoma and has had a prosthetic eye ever since.
-As a teenager, he attended Santa Teresa High School.
+As a teenager, he attended the public Santa Teresa High School.

-He studied economics and pre-med at the University of California, Los Angeles, earned an MD degree from the Vanderbilt University School of Medicine, and started but did not finish his residency in pathology at Stanford University Medical Center.
-While off duty at night, he worked on his hobby: financial investing.
+He studied economics and pre-med at the University of California, Los Angeles, and earned an MD degree from the Vanderbilt University School of Medicine in 1997.
+After graduating, he would partially complete his residency in neurology at Stanford University Medical Center.
+While off duty, he spent time working on his hobby: financial investing.

 Despite not practicing, Burry has kept his license as a physician active with the Medical Board of California, including continuing education requirements.